santigamo/monkeys-challenge/README.md

 Go to `http://localhost:8080/actuator/health` to see that everything is up & running!

 ## 🎯 API Documentation
-**_To simplify the initial use of the API, a user with administrator permissions has been provided:_**
+**_ ℹ️ To simplify the initial use of the API, a user with administrator permissions has been provided:_**
 - Username: `test@email.com`
 - Password: `Password!`